JuliaAttic/QuDirac.jl/docs/func_op_def.md

-# `Dict`-based Construction of States and Operators
----

----
-# Functionally Defining Operators
+# Defining Operators as Functions
 ---

 Mathematically, one can represent an operator `Ô` with the following definition: